 opening day of the Hey Rookie Pool 1943

-instant hit and were performing throughout Southern California.
+throughout Southern California.
 The show was such a success that it became part of the war bond drive for the 7th War Loan.

 Upon the conclusion of the 7th War Loan, the Aquabelles were credited with assisting a drive that raised $26,000,000.
 The SCA Aquacades also had many VIP’s as participants with their various shows.
 Edward G. Robinson, Joan Blondell, Johnny Weissmuller, Stubby Krueger and Miss America 1943 were all participants with the Aquacades.